 I'm coming to Tuscany for a week and would like to stay in a central area so that I can enjoy the best of the countryside as well as take day trips to see the top sights in the region.

 Where do you recommend I stay?

-This request in figuring out the best place to stay in Tuscany is one of the top questions we receive almost daily on our forum and through our social channels.
-Our answer depends on several of your plans so, when possible, we ask the following questions:
+This is one of the top questions we receive almost daily on our forum and through our social channels.
+And, though it may seem a straightforward concept, our answer depends on your travel plans so, we ask you to consider the following questions: